ranhya/ranhya.github.io/content/meta/about.md

 date: 2007-06-16
 category: ['meta']
 ---
-This is a site that I don’t expect many people to read, it’s really only for me to have an outlet to where I can write about anything I want (mostly video games lol), it feels futile to write and not share it with people so I made this site to do that.
-I’ll try to keep it updated as much as possible because I don’t want to be another person with a blog that only has like two posts lol.

-You can find a list of games I’ve completed [right here](/meta/completion/) I will update it as soon as I complete another game and all that.
-It also contains links to videos of completion progress or posts relating to the games.

-If you like the site you can message me on discord  **@ranhya** and tell me what you think about it!
-I’m not really on any other social media.
+My name is Rei, I’m a normal girl that likes to play video games and write about it.
+I don’t expect most people to read this site.
+I made this site just as a place to post my writing, be it about video games, some of my other hobbies and just my general thoughts about a topic or something like that.
+At first this site was mainly meant to be a collection of my thoughts on video games I’ve completed however I decided that I shouldn’t limit myself to that since I have a lot of fun writing.

+I have a few other interests besides video games and you may or may not see me write about them here but I will list them nevertheless.

+- Conlanging
+- Phonology
+- Linguistics in general
+- Japanese Drama and other types of TV shows (western or otherwise)
+- Anime
+- Achievement Hunting

+> You can see a list of categories by clicking the category button at the top.
+You should also check out [This Post](/meta/completion), which is a list of every game I’ve completed—with relevant links to either posts I’ve written about them or links to YouTube videos of me achieving said completion.

-Made with 💟 by Nasu Rei.
+**Made with 💟 by Nasu Rei.**